782618297/io_scene_scs/Global-Settings.md

 Shader Presets library filepath.
 This library has been created specially for SCS Blender Tools and thus it is located in its installation folder.
 The correct path should be set automatically.

+### Conversion Tools Path

+Property holding path to directory where you extracted [[Conversion Tools]] and is used by operators from [[Conversion Helper]].
+Also note that you should select proper conversion tools depending on the game you want to use your content for.

 ## Display Settings

 The “Display Settings” sub-palette brings together visual settings for all the special elements that are part of SCS Blender Tools.
 You can find here a visual settings for Locators, their Curves, Preview Models and other specific elements, which detail explanation follows in the text below.